-The Burke and Hare murders in Edinburgh's West Port were infamous and destroyed the career of University of Edinburgh anatomist Robert Knox.
+The Burke and Hare murders in Edinburgh's West Port were infamous and destroyed the career of Edinburgh anatomist Robert Knox.

-During the 19th century, there was a chronic shortage of cadavers for anatomy classes at the University of Edinburgh.
+During the 19th century, there was a chronic shortage of cadavers for anatomy classes in Edinburgh.
 This gave rise to a new industry in the city: grave-robbing.

 The best-known of the 'Resurrection Men' were William Burke and William Hare, who took the grisly practice one step further.
-The pair murdered at least 15 people during 1828, selling the cadavers to Dr Robert Knox's anatomy school.
+The pair murdered at least 16 people during the period 1827-1828, selling the cadavers to Dr Robert Knox's anatomy school.

 William Burke (1792-1829) was an Irish navvy who came to Scotland to work on the Union canal.
-When the work was finished, he moved into a lodging house near the Grassmarket owned by William Hare (1729-182?) and his wife.
+When the work was finished, he moved into a lodging house near the Grassmarket owned by the wife of William Hare (1729-?).

-Shortly after this, a fellow lodger died owing Hare some rent.
-To recoup his losses, Hare decided to sell the body to Dr Robert Knox who was a private anatomy teacher who had set up classes in competition with those run by the University in Surgeon's Square.
+Shortly after this, a fellow lodger died owing Hare some money.
+To recoup his losses, Hare decided to sell the body to Dr Robert Knox, a private anatomy teacher who had set up classes in competition with those run by the University.

 Arrest and execution

 What happened to Hare, however, is unclear.
 Some believe that he made his way to London where he was thrown into a lime pit and blinded as a result.
 He was then said to have spent the rest of his life as a blind beggar on the streets of London.
-However, alternative evidence suggests he went to Dumfries after which he was believed to have returned to Ireland.
+However, evidence suggests he went to Dumfries and then he returned to Ireland.